audunru/social-accounts/README.md

 The package also has a JSON API so you can display which social accounts a user has logged in with, and allow them to remove them.

+# Upgrading from earlier versions

+Notable changes are documented in the [migration guide](MIGRATE.md).

 # Installation

 ## Step 1: Install with Composer